wither/Notes/thm/plotted-tms/README.md

 ## reverse shell

-> send a url encoded netcat reverse shell with a listener open to get a reverse shell
+> Send a `URL encoded` netcat reverse shell with a listener open to get a reverse shell

 ![](images/rs.png)